mozilla-l10n/localizer-documentation/src/tools/pontoon/translate.md

 Errors cover issues that would cause the string to be ignored, for example removed from Firefox builds.
 For this reason, errors cannot be bypassed by localizers - the button to submit a translation is removed and the error needs to be fixed before the translation can be saved.

-Examples include exceeding the maximum string length, incorrect Fluent syntax, etc. Errors are denoted with a circled X with red background.
+Examples include exceeding the maximum string length, incorrect syntax, etc. Errors are denoted with a circled X with red background.

 ![Internal check: error](../../assets/images/pontoon/translate/check_error.png "Example of error")